Anyline/mobile-ocr-documentation-anyline/source/index.md

 <a name="flash"> </a>
 ###flash
+Settings for a simple view that provides flash functionality.

 <a name="flash_mode"> </a>
 ####mode
-The settings for a simple view that provides flash functionality.

 Default images for flash on/off/auto are provided.